^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Autoimmune lymphoproliferative syndrome (ALPS) is a disease that is based on birth defects of Fas-mediated apoptosis.
-It was described in 1995, but since the 1960s, a disease with a similar phenotype was known as the CanaLe-Smith syndrome.
+Autoimmune lymphoproliferative syndrome (ALPS) is a disease that is caused by congenital defects in Fas-mediated apoptosis.
+It was described in 1995, but since the 1960s a disease with a similar phenotype has been known as CanaLe-Smith syndrome.

 The disease is characterized by chronic non-malignant lymphoproliferation and hypergammaglobulinemia, which can be combined with various autoimmune disorders.